5.56 NATO vs. .223 Remington: What’s the Difference & Which is Better?

-There’s already a wealth of information out there, both online and in print, about the differences between .223 Remington and 5.56x45mm NATO.
-Sadly, a lot of this information is either misguided, ill-founded, or just plain wrong.
+There’s already a wealth of information out there, both online and in print, about the differences between the .223 Remington and the 5.56x45mm NATO.
+Sadly, when it comes to the .223 vs 5.56, a lot of this information is either misguided, ill-founded, or just plain wrong.

 We’re going to try to set the record straight.

-These are two cartridges that are really just about as similar as you can get, and are identical from an external viewpoint, so the confusion is understandable.
-Hopefully though, we can clear up some of the issues surrounding these two cartridges and help you choose between the two.
+The .223 and 5.56 are two cartridges that are really just about as similar as you can get, and are identical from an external viewpoint, so considering the .223 vs 5.56, the confusion is understandable.
+Hopefully, though, we can clear up some of the issues surrounding these two cartridges and help you choose between the two.

 This is especially important as these are the two most popular AR-15 calibers, so many shooters looking to buy an AR might be wondering which chambering is better than the other.
-And we’ll get into that too.
+In our review of the .223 vs 5.56, we’ll get into that too.

-Think of this as more of a chambering vs chambering discussion, rather than a caliber vs caliber one, although we’re going to take a look at things like ammo availability and performance as well.
+Read this .223 vs 5.56 discussion as more of a chambering vs chambering discussion, rather than a caliber vs caliber one, although we’re going to take a look at things like ammo availability and performance as well.

 In the years following the Korean War, work began in the US on a rifle and cartridge that could compete with the German STG-44 and the Russian AK-47, both relatively light (for the time) rifles firing an intermediate caliber that was controllable under fully-automatic fire.